KevinLindh/KevinLindh/README.md

 Hi!
 I'm Kevin

-I'm currently working on learning the basics of html,css,javascript and more.
+I'm currently working on learning the basics of html, css, javascript and more.

+I will be uploading a